THM-Health/PILOS/README.md

 ## License

-This PILOS project is open-sourced software licensed under the MIT license.
+This PILOS project is open-sourced software licensed under the LGPL license.